How to Watch the Second Presidential Debate Between Biden and Trump

 The state of the next presidential debate is suddenly in flux.
 After Donald Trump tested positive for COVID-19 on Thursday night, the president said that he and wife Melania were immediately going into quarantine, leaving Trump's next debate with former Vice President Joe Biden-- who on Friday tested negative for the coronavirus -- very much up in the air.

+Despite this, on Tuesday, the president tweeted that he is "looking forward to the debate on the evening of Thursday, Oct.
+15 in Miami.
+It will be great!"
+Logistically, given the town hall nature of the next debate, pulling off a debate while protecting the health of attendees and Biden would be challenging, depending on the progression of Trump's illness.

-However, as of now, no announcement has been made regarding the postponement or cancellation of the debate, which is currently set for less than two weeks from today on Thursday, Oct.
-15. The planned event is the second of three to take place between the two candidates, and follows a week after Kamala Harris and Mike Pence's vice presidential debate, which is scheduled for Oct.
+As of now, no announcement has been made regarding the postponement or cancellation of the debate.
+The planned event is the second of three to take place between the two candidates, and follows a week after Kamala Harris and Mike Pence's vice presidential debate, which is scheduled for Oct.
 7.

 So for now, here's everything we know about the second presidential debate, including when and how to watch.
 Be sure to check back regularly for any changes.